britannic/Adblock/README.md

     - Task scheduler update interval is now every 6 hours, as some of the sources change hourly (configure interval using "set system task-scheduler task update_blacklists interval"
     - Status line retains previous downloads for more detail
 ---
+### v3.12:
+- Fixes:
-* v3.12: Fixed bug reported by @soehest﻿ where certain FQDNs were being rejected by the stream processor.
+    - Fixed bug reported by @soehest﻿ where certain FQDNs were being rejected by the stream processor.
 ---
+### v3.10:
+- Enhancements:
-* v3.10: Now supports https:// source URLs and improved regex handling in the stream processing engine.
+    - Now supports https:// source URLs and improved regex handling in the stream processing engine.
 ---
+### v3.00:
+- Enhancements:
-* v3.00: No longer requires regex strings, just the line prefix/preamble before the hostname in the download.
+    - No longer requires regex strings, just the line prefix/preamble before the hostname in the download.
 If a version of ADBlock was installed previously, you will need to select option 2 to remove it and then install this version.
 This is necessary to ensure the configure paths are correctly set up for the new prefix option which replaces the regex string.
 ---

 ## Post Installation
-Here is the scheduler configuration after running install_adblock:
+* Here is the scheduler configuration after running install_adblock:

 ```python
     show system task-scheduler